 I do not curve grades.
 Nor do I accept extra credit work.

 Ah, college, this weird environment where students are treated sometimes as adults, other times as infants who don’t understand why people keep putting them in diapers.
 Attendance is one of those parts of college that show both sides of this phenomenon.
 You will find that I generally do not take roll after the first few weeks (when I’m endeavoring to learn your names).
 This reflects my philosophy that students will act like adults if given the chance.
 You are expected to attend every meeting of our class because we cover valuable material in every session.
+This includes the days immediately before our various Breaks; travel plans bend around classes, not vice-versa.

 Of course, some students defy my expectations.
 I am telling you up front, however, that if you choose to skip class regularly, it will catch up with you.
 Firstly, in my assessment of your participation grade (in classes where this applies).
 Secondly, and usually with more severe consequences, it will affect your performance on quizzes, exams, even your written assignmentsand not because I will arbitrarily subtract points from your score.
 You quite simply will not have the necessary means to show mastery of our material.